ralphje/imagemounter/docs/python.rst

       The loopback device used by the volume after :func:`mount` (or related methods) has been called.

    .. attribute:: was_mounted
+                  is_mounted

-      Boolean indicating that the volume has successfully been mounted during its lifetime.
+      Booleans indicating that the volume has successfully been mounted during its lifetime, and is currently mounted

    .. attribute:: volumes
                   parent